adamarnap/pokemon-diskominfo/README.md

 ```

 ### Fetch Data Pokemon From API, and save to database
 Fetching data from Pokemon API *API used: https://pokeapi.co/api/v2/pokemon/* and saving it to the database.
-To fetch data and save it to the database, you need to run a command on the terminal, namely by running the following command:
+To fetch data and save it to the database, you need to run a laravel command on the terminal, namely by running the following command:
 ```command
 php artisan fetch:pokemon
 ```